The Clear Edge

 Week 9 Result

-Time spent fixing issues: 8 hours total over 3 weeks.
+• Time spent fixing issues: 8 hours total over 3 weeks.

-ROI on fixing time: Every hour invested in fixing problems is forever fixed.
+• ROI on fixing time: Every hour invested in fixing problems is forever fixed.

 Week 10-11: Freed Capacity Means Room for Growth (Raised Prices)

 Fatima had 13.5 hours freed weekly.
-That was the capacity for 6-7 more clients at her previous delivery model.
+That was enough capacity for 6–7 more clients under her previous delivery model.
+But she made a strategic decision using leverage principles: before adding clients, she chose to optimize per-client value.

 She analyzed her 10 existing clients:

-6 clients paying $1,800/month
+• 6 clients paying $1,800/month

-4 clients paying $2,000/month
+• 4 clients paying $2,000/month

 All are getting identical service.
-The pricing difference was just when they’d signed up.
+The pricing difference came down to when they’d signed up.
+Her automation meant she could deliver better service in less time, which meant she was underpriced.

 Math check:

-Old model: 10 clients × $1,800 average = $18K
+• Old model: 10 clients × $1,800 average = $18K

-New model could be: 16 clients × $2,100 average = $33.6K (if all new clients at new price)
+• New model could be: 16 clients × $2,100 average = $33.6K (if all new clients at new price)

-But realistic mix: 10 existing at $1,900 average + 6 new at $2,100 = $31.6K
+• But realistic mix: 10 existing at $1,900 average + 6 new at $2,100 = $31.6K

-She didn’t need 16 clients at full price.
-She just needed to grow with better economics.
+She didn’t need 16 clients at full price; she just needed to grow with better economics.

-First new client at $2,100: Signed week 11.
+First new client at $2,100: signed in Week 11.

 Week 12-14: Added 6 New Clients, Hit $42K (Same Hours)

-With 13.5 hours freed weekly and optimized systems, Fatima had room for 6 more clients without increasing workload.
+With 13.5 hours freed weekly and optimized systems, Fatima had room for 6 more clients without increasing her workload.

-Week 12-14 focus: Fill capacity.
+Week 12–14 focus: fill capacity.

-“I’ve rebuilt my systems and now have capacity.
+She reached out to 8 prospects who’d inquired before: “I’ve rebuilt my systems and now have capacity.
 Would you like to discuss getting started?”
+Six said yes immediately—they’d been waiting for her availability.

 Final Numbers (Week 14)

-Client count: 10 → 16 (60% increase)
+• Client count: 10 → 16 (60% increase)

-Break down: 10 existing clients averaging $1,900 = $19K, 6 new clients at $2,100 = $12.6K, plus 4 existing clients grew services = $10.4K
+Breakdown: 10 existing clients averaging $1,900 bring in $19K, 6 new clients at $2,100 bring in $12.6K, and 4 existing clients who grew services add another $10.4K.

-Hours/week: 50 → 48 (2 hours less despite 60% more clients)
+• Hours/week: 50 → 48 (2 hours less despite 60% more clients)

-Tools cost: $399/month
+• Tools cost: $399/month

-ROI: $24K/month revenue increase for $399 monthly cost = 60x ROI
+• ROI: $24K/month revenue increase for $399 monthly cost → 60x ROI

-Client satisfaction: 92% (maintained through growth)
+• Client satisfaction: 92% (maintained through growth)

 No team.
 No management stress.
 No HR headaches.
 Just systems doing the work people would’ve done.